eove/his-api/docs/eove-his-interface.md

 }
 ```

-Client should consider activated alarms as a set of uniq names (like `ALARM_DISCONNECTION`).
+Client should consider activated alarms as a set of unique names (like `ALARM_DISCONNECTION`).
 This means that though same alarm might appear as activated multiple times when a deactivation is received, alarm is considered as not active.

 #### ALARMS_INHIBITED